jkenlooper/puzzle-massive/docs/deployment.md

 ### Steps

 1. Stop the running apps and backup the db.
-The deactivate command is done to deactivate the python virtualenv.
+The deactivate command is done to deactivate the python virtual environment.
 A backup of the database is made just as a cautionary measure and is left in the folder.
 The backup.sh script also moves data out of redis and into the database.